-In the event of disputes in relation to employment matters, including those relating to collective agreements, employers and trade unions can request the intervention of a "conciliator" from the Ministry of Labour or the Labour Office of the Prefecture.
+In the event of disputes in relation to employment matters, including those relating to collective agreements, employers and trade unions can request. the intervention of a "conciliator" from the Ministry of Labour or the Labour Office of the Prefecture.
 In the case of a collective dispute not being resolved through this Ministry official, parties can use the service of an official mediator who will hear the case and make the necessary inquiries.
-The parties can, by agreement, submit the dispute to arbitration at any stage of the negotiations.
-The abolition of the unilateral right of submission to arbitration has been declared as violating the Greek Constitution, as well as the amendment of the law that has provided for the right of submission to arbitration only with respect to the determination of the minimum basic salary and minimum daily wage.
+Having regard to the determination of the minimum basic salary and minimum daily wage, the parties can, by agreement, in specific circumstances submit the dispute to arbitration at any stage of the negotiations.
 Both mediators and arbitrators must be independent in the exercise of their duty; some of them are appointed by the "Organisation of Mediation and Arbitration" for a period of three years.